Saturday, January 26: Ailsa’s travel theme for this week is Walls (See Where’s my backpack?).

 Despite our early arrival, it’s steamy out, and we wander around sluggishly and half-heartedly.
 There is a possibility of a boat ride in the water tank, but when we see the condition of the boats and the pond itself, we decide just to wander around, keeping to the shade as much as possible.
 A group of Indian kids are standing on some steps, a kind of ghat, leading down to the water, and tossing bread into the murky depths.
 When we walk up close, we see a black mass of catfish hurling themselves up toward the surface.
 In their bulging and heaving madness, they look like frightening deep-sea creatures who are surfacing to devour us.
 Frankly, I’m disturbed by the sight of them, boiling cauldron of slimy snakes that they are.

-We wander around a little more, dipping into the coolness of another Jain temple decked out with strands of rainbow-colored tinsel and guarded by a large ceramic cat.
+We wander around a little more, dipping into the coolness of a Hindu temple decked out with strands of rainbow-colored tinsel and guarded by a large ceramic cat.
 A silent barefoot monk in a saffron robe watches us as we pad through in our bare feet.

 Back on the road again, we encounter a camel decked out in colorful blankets and fabric braids pulling a painted carriage.
 We look briefly into the small shops.
 Bored, we decide we’ll return to the hotel and relax for the rest of the afternoon.
 Back at Himmatgarh Palace, I eat Vegetable Pulao and Jayne eats Kashmiri Pulao, both accompanied by stuffed naan with cheese and two lime sodas.
 Then we pack up most of our stuff and lounge around in the cool room reading and trying unsuccessfully to nap.